freeCodeCamp/guide/src/pages/python/index.md

 ## Installation

 Most *nix based operating systems come with Python installed (usually Python 2).
 Replacing the system Python is not recommended and may cause problems.
-However, different versions of Python can be safely installed along side the system Python.
+However, different versions of Python can be safely installed alongside the system Python.
 See <a href='https://docs.python.org/3/using/index.html' target='_blank' rel='nofollow'>Python Setup and Usage</a>

 Windows doesn't come with Python, the installer and instructions can be found <a href='https://docs.python.org/3/using/windows.html' target='_blank' rel='nofollow'>here</a>